 I still go to tae kwon do class – in fact, more often now that I’m not engaged in a homework battle every evening.
 And I’m better for it.

 Showing my daughter that I’m a real person with real interests helps HER develop into a unique individual with her own interests, I firmly believe.

 10. Do learn everywhere.

 I guess this goes along with getting outside, but… some of the best advice I had was to make our school an “everywhereschool” and not a “homeschool.”

 We have gone down so many fun trails of learning new things after trips to farmers’ markets, antique stores, pet shops, friends’ houses, local businesses’ factory tours … it’s amazing.
 We get to go new places and interact with all kinds of new people.

 The world really is your classroom – and ours.

-Don’t forget to check out my previous posts in this series if you missed them, on our 10 unschooling and homeschooling must-haves, 10 of Sarah’s “likes” about homeschooling and 10 reasons we chose our unschooling style.
+Don’t forget to check out my previous posts in this series if you missed them, on our 10 unschooling and homeschooling must-haves, 10 of Ashar’s “likes” about homeschooling and 10 reasons we chose our unschooling style.